 The Faculty of Science is a world-class leader in academic excellence and competitive research.
 Students with passion in Science can join us through the SCIENCE Broad-based Admission Scheme, which offers opportunities for students to explore their interests and foster broad exposure in 11 science major programmes during their first year of study.

 The flexible first-year curriculum and the specially designed Faculty Package courses not only equip students with multidisciplinary knowledge across various science subjects, but also help prepare them to select a major.
 Major declaration can be done at three time points with admission guaranteed as no quota will be set for each specific major.
-For details of each major programme, please visit the Faculty website.

 An integral part of our curriculum is undergraduate research.
 Students admitted to SCIENCE with strong abilities and interests to acquire wider exposure and research experience can apply to enroll in Science, Technology and Research Stream (STARS).
 STARS students can have access to cutting-edge research facilities where they can participate in research starting from junior year under the supervision of our professors.
 They will also be given extensive exposure to relevant topics by taking part in international conferences, seminars and outgoing exchange.